 Course admission requirements differ according to the level and type of course.
 They may not need SACE completion and don’t need an ATAR.

 If you are enrolled in the International Baccalaureate (IB) Diploma in a school in Australia, you must qualify for the IB Diploma to be eligible for selection into an undergraduate course.

 In addition to successfully completing your IB Diploma you must:

-- obtain a minimum IB score of 24 points (you will then receive an IB Admissions Score (IBAS) from SATAC, which is then converted to an equivalent ATAR, otherwise known as a Combined Rank)
+- Obtain a minimum IB score of 24 points (you will then receive an IB Admissions Score (IBAS) from SATAC, which is then converted to an equivalent ATAR, otherwise known as a Combined Rank)

 In order to fulfil a prerequisite subject requirement, you must obtain a minimum grade of 3 if the subject has been taken at higher level (HL), or a minimum grade of 4 if the subject has been taken at standard level (SL).

 Information about tertiary entry for IB students is available in the International Baccalaureate booklet.